 Criteria for Inclusion

-At least one published poetry or short story collection, novel, play or script (not vanity published) or if it’s a play or film, produced professionally.
-Electronically published books should have an imprint and ISBN.
+At least one published poetry or short story collection, novel, play or script, or if it’s a play or film, produced professionally.
+Books, including electronically published books should have an ISBN.

 Please read some sample entries to get an idea of the bare bones format.
 Essentially: Name, place of birth, year of birth (optional) books, place of publication, publisher, year.
 Any awards, where living now (optional).
 Do include your website address if you have one.
 It’s helpful to mention your discipline or disciplines eg novelist, poet, or novelist and poet, etc.